WoodyDark/lightweight-charts/tests/README.md

 which is equivalent to `mocha tests/unittests/**/*.spec.ts`

-The unit tests form part of the `npm run verify` command which should be run before commiting to the repo.

 ## End-to-end (e2e) Tests

 There are several e2e tests which simulate the usage of the library within a browser.
 Each of the tests listed below make use of Puppeteer to automate this process.